 Poor soil grows poor plants.
-Unless you drew the lucky card and have a garden full of black gold, you will need to know how to improve soil.
-Improving garden soil is an ongoing process as the plants leach nutrients, leaving the soil inadequate for their needs.
-Whether your soil is nutrient deficient, compacted, heavy clay or any other issue, here’s a little soil amendment info to get you started.
+Unless you drew the lucky card and have a garden full of black gold, you'll need to know how to improve the soil.
+Improving garden soil is an ongoing process as plants leach nutrients, leaving the soil inadequate for their needs.
+Whether your soil is nutrient deficient, compacted, heavy clay, or any other issue, here's a little soil amendment info to get you started.

 Soil Amendment Info